A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Privacy Requirements Taxonomy Development

-For example, we need to classify the requirement \textit{\textbf{PROVIDE} the data subjects with the identity and contact details of a controller/controller's representative} (R22) into one of the above categories.
-To do so, we consider the expected outcome that this requirement achieves.
-It aims to provide the contact of responsible person to users, thus it can be classified into the lawfulness, fairness and transparency goal category.
-Section \ref{sec3.2} provides the classification of privacy requirements in each privacy goal in details.

-\textbf{Reliability assessment}: The same group of coders took part in this step.
-The instructions for privacy requirements classification were provided to all the coders before they started the classification process.
-They were also provided a form containing a list of privacy requirements as agreed upon from the previous step and choices of privacy goal categories to be selected.
-All the coders independently classified each requirement into a privacy goal category.

-After all the coders finished the classification, the reliability assessment was conducted to evaluate the inter-rater agreement amongst the coders.
-We also used Fleiss' Kappa as a measure.
-The Kappa value was 0.7132, suggesting a substantial agreement level \cite{Landis1977}.
-There were 39 requirements that the coders did not classify into the same category.
-A meeting session was hold between the coders to discuss and resolve disagreements.
-This step resulted in a set of 149 privacy requirements classified into seven privacy goal categories.
+The statements in Thailand PDPA and APEC privacy framework were identified by one of the coders using the same methodology performed with the GDPR and ISO/IEC 29100.
+We used only one coder because the provisions in Thailand PDPA and many principles in the APEC privacy framework share many commonalities with the GDPR and ISO/IEC 29100, respectively.
+We therefore decided that one coder would be sufficient.
+The coder, who was responsible for the Thailand PDPA and APEC privacy framework, was the main coordinator and also participated in the privacy requirements identification process for GDPR and ISO/IEC 29100.
+All the shortlisted statements in Thailand PDPA and APEC privacy framework were derived in this step.
+This brought the total number of privacy requirements obtained in this step to 249 (116 from GDPR, 33 from ISO/IEC 29100 and 55 from Thailand PDPA and 45 APEC privacy framework).

-\subsubsection{Privacy requirements refinement}
+\subsection{Privacy requirements refinement}

-Requirements extracted either from the same or different sources (e.g. GDPR and ISO/IEC 29100) can be similar, redundant or inconsistent.
-When the requirements are classified into privacy goal categories, it facilitates the detection of these problems.
+Requirements extracted either from the same or different documents can be similar, redundant or inconsistent.
 In this step, we identify those similar and duplicate requirements, and merge them into one single requirement.
 In case that the requirements are inconsistent, we perform further investigation and report for notice.